afombravo/2FAST2Q/README.md

 ## Using the non executable files (recommendable if the executable file is buggy)

 ### 1.
-Obtain the .csv file with the features like in step 1 of the previous instructions.
-(Optional, only required when running in Counting mode)

-### 2.
 Download the 2FAST2Q Python3 module using pip install:
 `pip install fast2q`.

-### 3. For starting the graphical interface mode:
+### 2. For starting the graphical interface mode:
 type `python -m fast2q`

-### 3.1 For starting the non-graphical interface mode:
+### 2.1 For starting the non-graphical interface mode:
 type `python -m fast2q -c`

 When running without specified parameters, 2FAST2Q will assume the current running directory has all the required files:

-* one .csv corresponding to features file
+* one .csv corresponding to features file (optional in 'Extract and Count' mode)

 * the .FASTQ files